 EU says any peace plan must consult Ukraine, Europe, doubts Russian intent

-EU leaders have struck a similar tone as reports indicate that a US-brokered peace deal would defer to Russian demands.
+EU leaders have struck a defiant tone as reports indicate that a US-brokered peace deal would defer to Russian demands.

 European leaders are adamant that any plan to end Russia’s war in Ukraine will need support from both the European Union and Ukraine amid speculation of a potential United States-backed plan that would heavily favour Moscow’s demands and narrative.